eclipse-archived/ceylon-lang.org/documentation/1.1/tour/classes.md

 when the class has more than two parameters:

 <!-- try-pre:
-    doc "A polar coordinate with an optional label" class Polar(angle, radius, String? label=null) {
+    "A polar coordinate with an optional label" class Polar(angle, radius, String? label=null) {

         shared Float angle;